C# 7.2 added the ability to mark a struct declaration as readonly. This has the effect of guaranteeing that no

 These defense copies are small when looked at individually but can quickly add up to a significant performance issue.

-Particularly in high performance scenarios which make heavy use of readonly
+Particularly in high performance scenarios which make heavy use of readonly and tend to use larger sized struct

-feature these code bases often had to sacrifice correctness by avoiding
+declarations.
+Before the readonly struct feature these code bases often had to sacrifice correctness by avoiding

-to improve perforamnce by avoiding defensive copies.
+readonly to improve perforamnce by avoiding defensive copies.
 Now though the same code bases can have performance

 and without sacrificing correctness.

-though is whether or not this is a breaking change?
+One question that frequently comes up with readonly struct though is whether or not this is a breaking change?
 The

 short answer is no. This is a very safe change to make.
-Adding readonly
+Adding readonly is not a source breaking change for

 consumers: it is still recognized by older compilers, it doesn’t cause overload resolution changes, it can be used in

-types, etc … The only effect it has is that it allows the compiler to elide defensive copies in a
+other struct types, etc … The only effect it has is that it allows the compiler to elide defensive copies in a

 number of cases.